bureson/nn-compass/scenes/dilemma5.md

 How do address your employees' complaints?

 # Choice
-I know that my own positive experience with Daniel from the past could impact my judgment of him so I set up a meeting with HR to plan the best way forward.
-Before I approach Daniel, I need to explore if there could be some underlying reasons why my team members would complain about his performance.
+I know that my own positive experience with Daniel from the past could impact my judgment of him.
+I therefore talk to a few stakeholders outside of my team who have worked with him to get their views on his performncne before I approach Daniel.
+I contact HR to discuss a good way to explore the team's dynamics and  if there could be some underlying reasons why my team members would complain about Daniel's performance.

 # Variables
 - yourself-seekunderstanding-new-1_1: 0.9